epigen/dea_limma/README.md

 # Usage
 Here are some tips for the usage of this workflow:
-- Perform your first run with loose filtering options/cut-offs and use the same for visualization to see if further filtering is even necessary or useful.
+- Perform your first run(s) with loose filtering options/cut-offs and use the same for visualization to see if further filtering is even necessary or useful.
+- Test minimal complex configurations on a subset of your data.
+- Start with simple models and try to understand the results.

 # Configuration
 Detailed specifications can be found here [./config/README.md](./config/README.md)